kevinzhouhogwarts/deep-learning-challenge/README.md

 I would have liked to check the activation outputs of each layer in order to check for dead neurons, but was unable to successfully do that.
 However, since LeakyReLU and ELU did not make a difference, it's possible dead neurons was not an issue.

 ### Drop Columns Using PCA
 Next, PCA was applied to the scaled/quantized dataset in order to identify several nonlinearly-related components to represent the original data.
-After viewing the elbow curve of cumulative explained variance versus the number of components, a principal component number of 34 was selected:
+After viewing the elbow curve of cumulative explained variance versus the number of components, a principal component number of 34 was selected.
+At the same time, the input dimensions of the model had to be changed to match.

 ![image](https://github.com/user-attachments/assets/62739b8f-cce1-4f51-a803-5b192a2ac3b5)

 However, after refitting the model using the PCA training subset of 34 components, the accuracy was not significantly impacted.

+At this point, a diverse array of options have been attempted.
+Perhaps hyperparameter optimization may be attempted.

+## Conclusions